 Bach flower remedies for uncertainty, indecision, changing moods and attitudes

 Adolescence is almost by definition a time of changeable, unpredictable, conflicting feelings and attitudes.
 This morning you may have been so proud of your young dog and how he handled those kids at the park.
 “My baby’s growing up!”

 This afternoon, after that display of “affection” with Aunt Judy, you’re ready to ship him to Siberia.
 “My sweet puppy has turned into a brathead monster!”

 If it’s one thing you can count on in canine adolescence, it’s that you can’t count on your dog to be 100% predictable.

-Scleranthus flower essence helps level out back-and-forth, up-and-down emotions, and behaviors that come and go suddenly, almost like a switch was flipped.
+Scleranthus flower remedy helps level out back-and-forth, up-and-down emotions, and behaviors that come and go suddenly, almost like a switch was flipped.
 Scleranthus improves steadiness and helps keep your dog on an even keel.

-Walnut is an important Bach flower essence to help stabilize the core emotional self during times of transition.
+Walnut is an important Bach flower remedy to help stabilize the core emotional self during times of transition.
 It acts as an energetic buffer against destabilizing outside influences.
 If your adolescent dog is being hammered by strong emotions and energies of those around him, Walnut will help keep his emotional core intact and strong.